 What to See and Do in Uganda – Africa’s most Bio-Diverse Country

-The Top Things to do and See in Uganda – Primates – Wildlife – Scenic Wonders
+The Top Things to do and See in Uganda – The Things not to miss in Uganda

-“What to See and Do in Uganda” – The Tourist Attractions in the Pearl of Africa.
+“What to See and Do in Uganda” -The Things not to miss in Uganda, the Tourist Activities in the Pearl of Africa.
 When it comes to Tourism Attractions, a Variety of Things to do and see there is no other East-African Country that comes close to Uganda – the Pearl of Africa with its Big – 5 Wildlife, Gorillas, Chimpanzees, Volcanoes, the Rwenzori Mountains of the Moon and the lost Eden of East Africa, Kidepo Valley Park.

 When it comes to things to see and do, when it comes to Tourist Attractions including Mountain and Volcano Climbing Uganda clearly comes out as the Winner.

-Uganda – more than a Primate Destination – it is the Pearl of Africa.
+Uganda – more than a Primate Destination – it is Truly the Pearl of Africa.

 1. Gorilla Trekking – Spend 1 or 4 hours with a Mountain Gorilla Family: